Unlike many other VPN review sites, we take things seriously.

 Jurisdiction: The jurisdiction a VPN is based in may play a major role in whether or not a VPN could be compelled to hand over your data to authorities if pushed.
 More on that here.

 It doesn’t matter how secure your VPN is if it takes three hours to download an episode of “Stranger Things.”
 We use speedtest.net to test Upload and Download speeds multiple times to account for fluctuations in service.

 We also revisit these speed tests about once a year to see if anything has changed.

-6. We Check For Netflix Compatibility Across 4 to 5 Servers
+6. Tested Netflix Streaming Across 4 to 5 Servers